 5. Locum tenens jobs are not hard to come by.

-When you choose to moonlight as a locum tenens during residency, you can be a part of the biggest healthcare trends of 2016 with expected growth into the future.
-In fact, Staffing Industry Analysts predict a 6% growth in the locum provider workforce in 2016 and an even bigger leap to 17% growth by 2017, as there is an increased need for practitioners in underserved areas.
+When you choose to moonlight as a locum tenens during residency, you can be a part of the biggest current healthcare trends with expected growth into the future.
 Wapiti has numerous opportunities throughout the Upper Midwest, and we work one-on-one with each of our providers to find the best placement for them.
-Regardless if you are in still in residency or become an official independent provider, you will never have to job hunt or look for work on your own, as we will always support you in achieving the work/life balance you desire.
+Regardless if you are still in residency or become an official independent provider, you will never have to job hunt or look for work on your own, as we will always support you in achieving the work/life balance you desire.

 1. You will likely not be able to relate to traditional physicians you brush shoulders with.

-If you choose locum tenens during residency and later as a fulltime career avoiding becoming a traditional member of hospital staff, you will likely not be able to identify with other physicians when they complain about hospital politics, administration concerns, high volumes or unwanted hours.
+If you choose locum tenens during residency and later as a full-time career avoiding becoming a traditional member of hospital staff, you will likely not be able to identify with other physicians when they criticize hospital politics, administration concerns, high volumes, or unwanted hours.